IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Repeat this procedure to set the proper values for the `auth` and `namespace` properties.

-Notice that you can, once again, retrieve the correct values from here: https://new-console.ng.bluemix.net/openwhisk/cli
+Notice that you can retrieve the correct values from here (after clicking the `Looking for the wsk CLI?` link at the very bottom of the screen): https://new-console.ng.bluemix.net/openwhisk/cli

 Now switch to the explorer (`View → Explorer`), implement the following action and save the file (name it `helloFromVSCode.js`):